cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 - For two byte arrays `x` and `y`, write `x || y` to denote their concatenation.
 - We assume that all byte arrays are defined in big-endian orientation.
+- All algorithm descriptions are written in a Python-like pseudocode.
+  We use the `ABORT()` function for presentation clarity to denote the process of terminating the algorithm or returning an error accordingly.

 # OPRF Protocol {#protocol}